KitabooKitabooKitabooKitaboo

 Here are a few reasons why digital books may be the better choice for you:

-The cost: For the most part, the audiobook version is more expensive than its digital book counterpart.
+The Cost: For the most part, the audiobook version is more expensive than its digital book counterpart.
 This comes down to the expenses incurred in hiring the studio space, the voice actors, the editing involved, and so on.

 Highlighting: Digital books are downright better when highlighting portions of text for easy reviewing later on.
 While audiobooks support this functionally to a certain extent, they are more challenging to use when compared to eBooks.